 #1.
 My number one tip is to RELAX.
-Go for a walk, do some stretches, deep breathing … the point is tension in your body or mind is inhibitive to successful sawing.
+Go for a walk, do some stretches, deep breathing … tension in your body or mind hinders successful sawing.
 Tension = broken blades, uneven strokes, poor steering, muscle and back strain.
 So take a moment and let some zen in.

 #2.
 Posture is peace.
 When you sit with good posture, your weight is balanced, your muscles and joints are engaged but not straining and this leads to easier sawing.
 Sit at the front of your chair, back straight, shoulders back, open your legs for balance, feet flat and firm on the floor… no stooping, crouching or bending, don’t cross feet or legs.
 My Grammy taught me that ladies never sit with their legs open but in this case, Grammy would give me a free pass… I’m sure yours would too.

 #3.
 Don’t push.
 LET THE BLADE DO THE WORK.
 Its not in your bicep or grip.
 Yea, I know you have to push a little but when I’m teaching newbies I tell them whatever you do, don’t push, trust me.
 Remember sawing wood??
 You push right?
 Well, this is metal.
 No amount of pushing is going to move that blade into the metal faster.
 In almost every class, after repeating to exhaustion “Don’t Push”, inevitably a student exclaims, “Aha!”
 They look over their shoulder at me with a big ole smile and add, “I get it”.
-It’s that moment when the student realizes that if they let the blade do the work, the saw becomes an extension of their intentions and what I like to call “sawing zen” occurs.
+When you let the blade do the work, everything comes together nicely.

 #4.
-Turns.
-Like the tide, you can't stop them... you also can't force them.
-Turning the blade isn't going to work, especially with something 45° or more, you'll just bend the blade and then SNAP, broken blade.
+Tight turns or corners.
+You can't force them.
+Turning the blade isn't going to work, especially with something 45° or more.
+You'll just bend the blade and then SNAP, broken blade.
 So how to turn?
-How does a marching band turn... by stepping place and slowly rotating till they are facing the desired direction then off they go.
+How does a marching band take tight turn? by stepping in place and slowly rotating till they are facing the desired direction then off they go.
 Same with the blade. up and down in place.
 I even tend to pull backwards a little.
 With tiny adjustments, slowly turn the blade in the desired direction.
 Eventually the blade will be facing the right direction and off you go.

 #6.
 Lubricate.
 So very important!!!
 You'll cut faster, break blades less often and it actually sounds better.
 I use a burr lube designed for jewelers.
 Some use wax crayons or winter green oil.
 Whatever works best for you but use it.